Research and reports

 Interest will be applied to the outstanding amount.
 You can use the tool by signing in with your Government Gateway user ID and password.

-Payment on account helps you pay your tax bill in advance.
-On 31 January, you pay the remainder of your tax bill for the previous tax year, as well as a portion of your estimated tax bill for the current tax year.
+Payment on account is an advance tax payment.
+On 31 January, you pay any remaining tax for the previous tax year, as well as half of your estimated tax bill for the current tax year.

-But in reality, if someone is already in financial hardship, making a payment on account can make the situation worse.
+In reality, if someone is already in financial hardship, making a payment on account can make the situation worse.
+It also catches newly self-employed people out, who are often faced with a tax bill that’s much larger than expected.

-What do you think about HMRC’s changes to its Time to Pay service?
+What do you think about the HMRC Time to Pay service?
 Let us know in the comments below.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer